 We make it easier for people to follow a sensible diet by providing a Calorie Calculator which shows the amount of calories they should consume in order to lose or maintain body weight.
 Want to count the calories in your daily meals and record how well you’re doing?
-Just head over to our free calcount Track Yourself web app to monitor your progress.
+Just head over to our free calcount Calorie Tracker web app to monitor your progress.

 Calorie Counter Australia writes about food…

 …and health, wellness, and exercise.
 In addition to maintaining accurate nutrition information about Australia’s food, our website contains fresh insights into all things food related.
-What we eat, how we eat, why we eat it.
+This is because we care about what we eat, how we eat, why we eat it.
 The Calorie Counter Australia Team stays up to date with current nutrition research and wellness trends.
 You can too, just read our Posts for healthy tips and useful information.